devashen07/unity-webar/README.md

 | UpdateLogic() | Logic that runs continuously when state is current           |
 | Exit()        | Any clean-ups or unsubscribe events before leaving the state |

 A second core pattern that was used is the Singleton design pattern, certain navigation events need to run through the lifetime of the application as one instance such as the navigation between states.
+Essentially a hybrid method between an observer pattern and singleton.

 The custom scripts can be found ```Assets/_PROJECT/Scripts```.